Skip to main content

 }'

-The response contains a JWT access_token.
-Use it as a Bearer token for subsequent requests, or create an API key (step 2).
+The response contains a JWT token and a user_id.
+Use the JWT as a Bearer token for subsequent requests, or create an API key (step 2).

 2. Create an API key